LydiaAlem/LydiaAlem/README.md

 - 📍 I currently attend the University of Minnesota.
 - 🎓 I am studying Computer Science and Mathematics.
-- 💻 I am currently interning as a Software Development Engineer at Amazon this summer:)
-- 👩🏽‍💻 I previously interned at Bracco Medical Technologies as a Software Engineering Intern!
+- 👩🏽‍💻 I previously interned at Amazon and Bracco Medical Technologies as a Software Engineering Interns!

 ---
 **Languages:**